 Developing solutions & team camaraderie at the same time

-Hackathons aren't unique to MoreSteam.
-Many companies and universities use them to give developers a chance to think outside the box and explore new technologies.
-Developers enjoy it, and businesses benefit from it.
+Hackathons aren’t unique to MoreSteam.
+Many companies and universities use them to spark innovation and explore new technologies.
+Developers enjoy the change of pace, and businesses benefit from the fresh ideas.

 — Nick LaRosa a Senior Software Engineer who helps organize each year's Hackathon